Donor Recognition: When and How to Appreciate Your Supporters

 You could give your donor a personalized tour of the organization or the project.

 Another idea is to organize a Q&A session about your nonprofit.
-Every few months, invite a couple of donors to your offices after working hours and have a general question and answer session about what you’re doing and the impact you’re making.
+Every few months, invite a couple of donors to your offices after working hours and have a general question-and-answer session about what you’re doing and the impact you’re making.

 Providing opportunities for engagement is a great way to allow donors to get to know your nonprofit on a more personal and intimate level.